-The Company's financial instruments consist of cash and cash equivalents, receivables, marketable securities, accounts payable and accrued liabilities, convertible notes, Class B shares, and stock options exercisable into Class B shares and common shares.
+The Company's financial instruments consist of cash and cash equivalents, receivables, marketable securities, accounts payable and accrued liabilities, convertible notes, Class B shares, and stock options exercisable into Class B shares.
 Cash and cash equivalents and receivables are designated as loans and receivables, which are measured at amortized cost.
-The Company's marketable securities have been designated as available for sale.
+The Company's marketable securities have been designated as FVTOCI, the carrying value on the statement of financial position is reported at fair value.
 Accounts payable and accrued liabilities and convertible notes are designated as other financial liabilities which are measured at amortized cost.
-Class B shares and stock options exercisable into Class B and common shares are designated as FVTPL, which are measured at fair value, with changes in fair value recognized directly in earnings or loss in the period in which they arise.
+Class B shares and stock options exercisable into Class B shares are designated as FVTPL, which are measured at fair value, with changes in fair value recognized directly in earnings or loss in the period in which they arise.
+The carrying values of the Class B shares and related options on the statement of financial position are reported at their respective fair values.